etleap/terraform-provider-etleap/docs/resources/connection_impact_radius.md

 ### Required

-- `account_sid` (String) To find the Account SID to Impact Radius, click on the Cloud Icon in the bottom left > Click API > Find Rest API information
+- `account_sid` (String) To find the Account SID to Impact, click on the Cloud Icon in the bottom left > Click API > Find Rest API information
-- `auth_token` (String) To find the Auth Token to Impact Radius, click on the Cloud Icon in the bottom left > Click API > Find Rest API information
+- `auth_token` (String) To find the Auth Token to Impact, click on the Cloud Icon in the bottom left > Click API > Find Rest API information
 - `name` (String) The unique name of this connection.
 - `type` (String) must be one of ["IMPACT_RADIUS"]